 Cherimoya is a heart-shaped fruit grown on a mostly evergreen tree native to Ecuador and Peru.

-Cherimoya is fast-growing, mostly evergreen tree.
+Cherimoya is a fast-growing, mostly evergreen tree.
 Cherimoyas can grow to 20 to 30 feet tall and about as wide.
 It can be trained and pruned to a lower height.
 Young branches grow opposite one another forming a natural espalier.

 Cherimoya is sometimes called custard apple or sherbet fruit.